awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 ]
 ```

-In the previous example the failure was in the `HeadNode` setup, to debug this kind of issue you can list the log streams available from the head node with the ``pcluster list-cluster-log-streams`` by filtering for `node-type` and then analyzing the log streams content\.
+In the previous example, the failure was in the `HeadNode` setup\.
+To debug this kind of issue, you can list the log streams available from the head node with the ``pcluster list-cluster-log-streams`` by filtering for `node-type`, and then analyzing the log streams content\.

 ```
 $ pcluster list-cluster-log-streams --cluster-name mycluster --region eu-west-1 \